thirstycode/Raspi-output-catcher/README.md

 -	08:16:29 AM 15 10 --> posted with username realshrutihaasan
 -	10:29:31 PM 14 10 --> some error with posting having username disha.patani.updates
 -	10:29:30 PM 14 10 --> some error with posting having username realshrutihaasan
--	10:29:10 PM 14 10 --> some error with posting having username angelinajolie143
--	10:28:13 PM 14 10 --> some error with posting having username manushi.chillar.insta
+-	10:29:10 PM 14 10 --> some error with posting having username angelinajolie-	10-	10:28:13 PM 14 10 --> some error with posting having username manushi.chillar.insta
 -	10:28:06 PM 14 10 --> some error with posting having username priyanka.chopra143
 -	10:28:04 PM 14 10 --> some error with posting having username tamannaah.143
 -	10:27:57 PM 14 10 --> some error with posting having username shraddha.kapoor.sweet